twitocode/Tantalum/content/University/Year 1/CS 1JC3/Logic.md

     $\exists x \; Human(x)$
     ("There exists at least one human.")

-- Bool, a type of truth values (booleans)
-- boolean functions
-- predicates
-- conditional expressions
-- guarded functions
-- case expressions

-quantifiers - universal - for all natural numbers some property holds extistenial - there exists a natural number that quantifies a state

 ## Booleans
 A standard truth value (true or false)
 Named after George and Boole